aplteam/Tatin/docs/TatinUserSettings.md

 ### May I edit it?

 Of course you are free to edit that file with any editor.
-However, if you are not familiar with [JSON5](https://json5.org/) then keep in mind that you are in charge for making sure that the contents of the file is valid JSON5: if it's not, Tatin will crash.
+However, keep in mind that you are in charge for making sure that the contents of the file is valid JSON5[^JSON5]: if it's not, Tatin will crash.

 Changing the contents of that file by other means --- discussed next --- is much saver as it would check your input and also make  sure that the contents of the file is always valid (syntactically correct).